mkhan45/swat/report/main.typ

   )
 ```
 Essentially, a closure struct contains a pointer to a function which, when passed the struct and an argument,
 returns an address.
-Unfortunately, the limitations on closures stem from not yet generating more types like this;
-closures using these types cannot return other closures, or have more than one capture.
-To solve this, we
-should generate closure types which return references as well.
-Making use of WASM GC's structural subtyping,
-all struct types which contain a funcref in the first field will be a subtype of the core closure struct,
+Making use of WASM GC's structural subtyping, all struct types which contain a funcref in
-and by upcasting we can recycle most of the same code.
+the first field will be a subtype of the core closure struct, and by upcasting we can recycle most of the same code.

 Writing a closure generates a top level definition, finds all closed variables, and allocates
 a struct with a function pointer and each enclosed address.
 To invoke it, we must fetch the